jenlopoz/jenlopoz/README.md

     👋 Hi, I’m @jenlopoz!
     👀 I’m interested in watching movies, cooking and of course coding!
-    🌱 I’m currently a Frontend Developer and aspiring to become a Full-Stack Developer.
+    🌱 I’m currently a Software Engineer and aspiring to become a Full-Stack Developer.
     📫 You can reach me at sjlopoz.jennifer@gmail.com!
     🗂 Check out the projects that I've been working on.